Nate Gerry

-Early years
+Early life

 Gerry grew up in Sioux Falls, South Dakota, and played high school football and ran track for Washington High School.
 Gerry was the 200-meter high school champion in South Dakota during his junior and senior years and set a state-record 21.52 seconds.
 As a senior, Gerry also won the 100 meter race.
 In his senior year playing football, Gerry had 64 tackles, including 13 tackles for loss, eight pass breakups, five interceptions and two forced fumbles.
-He committed to the University of Nebraska to play college football.
+He committed to play college football at the University of Nebraska–Lincoln.

 College career

 In Gerry's freshman year he had 32 tackles, including 18 stops.
 In Gerry's sophomore season he switched from linebacker to safety.
 Gerry started every game and led the Huskers with five interceptions and was second on the team for tackles with 88.
 Gerry started every game in 2015 and led the Huskers with 79 tackles and 4 interceptions.
 He also had 7 pass breakups.
-In 2016, Gerry was named Third-team All-Big Ten by the coaches and Second-team All-Big Ten by the media.
+In 2016, Gerry was named Third-team All-Big Ten Conference by the coaches and Second-team All-Big Ten by the media.

 He was ruled ineligible for his final game with the Huskers, the Music City Bowl versus Tennessee Volunteers.

 Professional career

 Philadelphia Eagles

-Gerry was drafted by the Philadelphia Eagles in the fifth round, 184th overall, in the 2017 NFL Draft.
+Gerry was drafted by the Philadelphia Eagles in the fifth round, 184th overall, in the 2017 NFL draft.
 He signed a four-year rookie contract with the Eagles on May 12, 2017.
 He was waived on September 2, 2017 and was signed to the Eagles' practice squad the next day.
 He was promoted to the active roster on October 19, 2017.
 On February 4, 2018, Gerry won Super Bowl LII with the Eagles.

 In week 5 of the 2019 season against the New York Jets, Gerry recorded an interception off Luke Falk and returned it for a 51 yard touchdown in the 31–6 win.
 In week 11 against the New England Patriots, Gerry recorded a team high 10 tackles and sacked Tom Brady once in the 17–10 loss.

 Gerry was placed on the reserve/COVID-19 list by the Eagles on July 29, 2020.
 He was activated on August 9, 2020.
 He was placed on injured reserve on October 30, 2020 with an ankle injury.